 - Reliable data exchanges depend on independent quality benchmarks

-- Collaboration workflows should not be limited by proprietary processes or data formats
+- Collaboration workflows are enhanced by open and agile data formats

 - Flexibility of choice of technology creates more value to all stakeholders

 - Sustainability is safeguarded by long-term interoperable data standards